 Dallas Travel Guide: The Coolest City You Should Visit

 Hey everyone!
 So this a special travel guide because it not featuring one of my exotic travel locations or a beautiful beach, but it is my town of Dallas!
 TRUST ME – just because I will be speaking about Dallas does not mean there are not any cool spots to check out for views, hang outs or lounges.
 Dallas has came along way and there is so much stuff to do that so many times I am telling myself “it does not feel like we are in Dallas”.
 I will be feature more Dallas/Fort Worth content on the next coming months so be sure you are following me on Instagram and subscribe to my blog to stay updated!
-So now let’s check out this Dallas Travel Guide and why Dallas is the coolest city that you must visit!
-Stay tuned here for the full YouTube video review!
+So now let’s check out this Dallas Travel Guide and why Dallas is the coolest city that you must visit! ***2022 UPDATE: Dallas has changed so much and for the better and I will be updating this post with more amazing things to see and new hotels!
+Here are other posts to check out Dallas Luxury Hotel

 GETTING TO DALLAS, TEXAS